remy/remysharp.com/public/blog/open-source-with-a-cap-in-hand.md

 # Open source with a cap in hand

 Nodemon was first released in Oct 2010 ([via twitter no less](https://twitter.com/rem/statuses/26267574735)).
-To date, nodemon has had 1,024 commits - 184 of which we community, the rest being from me - runs with over 150 tests (mostly integration tests) had 144 releases into npm, starred over 13,000 times, has had 883 issues closed, merged 331 <abbr title="pull requests">PRs</abbr> (mostly mine…sorry), and in the last month, has had just shy of **3 million installations**.
+To date, nodemon has had 1,024 commits - 184 of which were the community, the rest being from me - runs with over 150 tests (mostly integration tests) had 144 releases into npm, starred over 13,000 times, has had 883 issues closed, merged 331 <abbr title="pull requests">PRs</abbr> (mostly mine…sorry), and in the last month, has had just shy of **3 million installations**.

 So what?
 Well, up to around 4 months ago, nodemon's development and maintenance had pretty much ground to a halt.
 No one was contributing pull requests, and my motivation to make changes was nil.